 The location in the program's source where the template is instantiated is called its point of instantiation.
 At the point of instantiation the compiler deduces the actual types of the template's parameters.
 At that point it checks the syntactic correctness of the template's statements that depend on template type parameters.
 This implies that the compiler must have seen the required declarations only at the point of instantiation.
 As a rule of thumb, you should make sure that all required declarations (usually: header files) have been read by the compiler at every point of instantiation of the template.
 For the template's definition itself a more relaxed requirement can be formulated.
 When the definition is read only the declarations required for statements not depending on the template's type parameters must have been provided.

-static_assert(constant expression, error message)utility is defined by the C++0x standard to allow assertions to be made within template definitions.
-Here are two examples of its use:
+utility is defined by the C++0x standard to allow assertions to be made

-directive).
+#error directive).

-The second example shows how static_assert
+The second example shows how static_assert can be used to ensure that

 a template operates under the right condition(s).

-'s second argument is displayed and
+The string defined in static_assert's second argument is displayed and

-argument is false
+argument is false.

-Like the #error
+Like the #error preprocessor directive static_assert is a

 compile-time matter that doesn't have any effect on the